iahmedbacha/matrix-calculation/README.md

 # Matrix Calculation
-This is a simple project to become familiar with Jenkins.
+Simple project to become familiar with Jenkins.